Tips for trading Brexit

 Our guaranteed stops only incur a fee when triggered2

-How can you trade from Brexit?
+How to trade Brexit?

 If you prefer to buy stocks outright, you can do so with our share trading service.
 This enables you to profit from increasing share prices, as well as by receiving any dividend payments issued by the company.